Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 By Bus or Shuttle:

-Buses leave from La Fortuna to Monteverde, but they take around 7-8 hours and are not particularly comfortable.
+Buses leave from La Fortuna to Monteverde, but the journey takes around 7-8 hours.
+We also heard from other travelers that they’re not super comfortable.
 Alternatively, you could join a shared shuttle bus that is shorter and will pick you up from your hotel (cost around 50-60 USD).
 Many shuttles will include a boat ride across Arenal Lake as part of the transfer (see below).

 Note: If you choose to travel by bus or shuttle, you won’t have the flexibility of being able to visit the Mistico Hanging Bridges.